Skip to content

 Family safety habits that reduce scam risk

-Choose the habits that fit the family.
-The point is to make pausing normal before a rushed payment, code, password, or remote-access request.
+The goal is not to take over.
+The goal is to make independent verification normal before a rushed payment, code, password, or remote-access request.

 • Verify through a known contact